saicooldude/Car_Buying-Price-Prediction/README.md

-# Vehicle price prediction using tensorflow
+# buying  price prediction using tensorflow
+<i>It is the task 1 of the code chef srm test<i>
 <i>Requirements</i>
 <ul>
   <li>Tensorflow >= 2.0</li>